Thailand’s student-led anti-government protests grow

-BANGKOK (AP) — High school students in Thailand’s capital held blank signs and flashed three-fingered salutes to show opposition to the government on Tuesday, as the pro-democracy movement continued to spread.
+NAKHON PATHOM, Thailand (AP) — High school students in Thailand’s capital held blank signs and flashed three-fingered salutes to show opposition to the government, and about 2,000 university students joined a protest on the outskirts of Bangkok on Tuesday as the youth-led pro-democracy movement continued to spread.

+The students at Mahidol University in Nakhon Pathom gathered on a football field in the evening to cheer speakers criticizing the government.
+Others formed double lines to sign a petition calling for amendments to the constitution, drafted under military control.

+“Some students don’t dare to speak the truth because Thai society teaches them that they have to listen to adults and obey their orders,” said one of the speakers, 18-year-old Athiya Pornprom.
+“But today we are expressing ourselves and we will end this old tradition.
+This problem ends with us.”

-Around 30 students at Samsen Wittayalai school in Bangkok shouted “Down with dictatorship, long live democracy” and held up sheets of plain white paper, meant to convey the message that they were not free to express themselves.
+Earlier, around 30 high school students at Samsen Wittayalai school in Bangkok shouted “Down with dictatorship, long live democracy” and held up sheets of plain white paper, meant to convey the message that they were not free to express themselves.

 Some girls tied white ribbons to their bags, a recently emerged symbol of dissent.